Allen Boyd: Early life, education and career

 Boyd was born in Valdosta, Georgia to Margaret Elizabeth Finlayson and Frederick Allen Boyd.
 He was educated at Florida State University, where he was a member of Sigma Alpha Epsilon fraternity.

+Vietnam War

 After graduating in 1969, Boyd served as an infantry officer in Vietnam with the United States Army.

 Florida House of Representatives

 Boyd first got elected after he won a special election in the 10th district after his predecessor Gene Hodges resigned on November 22, 1988.
 He served the district from the January 17, 1989 to November 3, 1992 and the 11th district from November 3, 1992 to November 5, 1996.
 He retired from the House, to run for Congress.
 He was succeeded in the State House by Janegale Boyd, his sister-in-law.